sergiogallegos/OpenWebHMI/README.md

   - Web Development for User Interface.
   - Use OpenSource Tools, Libraries and Frameworks.
   - Connect with Databases.
-  - Connect with PLC's , include librarys like TCP/IP
+  - Connect with PLC's , include libraries like TCP/IP
     - AllenBradley, Siemens, Beckhoff, etc
   - Run in any OS (Windows, Linux, MacOS)